From invoice financing to using your credit card to cover traditionally cash-only expenses, learn about four ways to access capital quickly.

 You’ll also typically pay for processing, plus other fees.
 Still, this financing option can be a convenient solution.
 Especially if your business faces long payment cycles or seasonal business swings.

 Accounts receivable loans are typically processed in less than a day.
-With FINSYNC you can turn your invoices into cash in just one click.
+With FINSYNC you can turn your invoices into cash in just one click and access capital you need more quickly.

 Small businesses, especially newly formed, often struggle to get approved for financing from banks and credit unions.
 Enter alternative lending companies, which use technology to streamline the loan application process and rely on a broader scope of data to assess a borrower’s credit risk.
 This combination often means that small businesses can get approved for financing when they’ve been turned down by traditional lenders.